Electronic health records in the United States: Vendors

 Vendors often focus on software for specific healthcare providers, including acute hospitals or ambulatory care.

 In the hospital market, Epic, Cerner, MEDITECH, and CSPI (Evident Thrive) had the top market share at 28%, 26%, 9%, and 6% in 2018.
 For large hospitals with over 500 beds, Epic and Cerner had over 85% market share in 2019.
 In ambulatory care, Practice Fusion had the highest satisfaction, while in acute hospital care Epic scored relatively well.

 Interoperability is a focus for systems; in 2018, Epic and athenahealth were rated highly for interoperability.
 Interoperability has been lacking, but is enhanced by certain compatibility features (e.g., Epic interoperates with itself via CareEverywhere) or in some cases regional or national networks, such as EHealth Exchange, CommonWell Health Alliance, and Carequality.

 Vendors may use anonymized data for their own business or research purposes; for example, as of 2019 Cerner and AWS partnered using data for a machine learning tool.

 History

 As of 2006, systems with a computerized provider order entry (CPOE) had existed for more than 30 years, but by 2006 only 10% of hospitals had a fully integrated system.

+Congress included incentives and penalties around EHR/EHR adoption as part of the Health Information Technology for Economic and Clinical Health (HITECH) Act, enacted as part of the, American Recovery and Reinvestment Act of 2009.